- Dates originated in the Persian Gulf of the Middle East.

 - Dates are full of nutrients, vitamins, and minerals.

-- Consuming dates during pregnancy may decrease the time it takes for delivery (labor time).
+- One of the advantages of eating dates during pregnancy is it may decrease the time it takes for delivery (labor time).

 - Dates are rich in antioxidants thus used in fertility treatment.